fluxcd/flagger/docs/gitbook/usage/ab-testing.md

-# A/B Testing
+# Istio A/B Testing

-This guide shows you how to automate A/B testing with Flagger.
+This guide shows you how to automate A/B testing with Istio and Flagger.

 Besides weighted routing, Flagger can be configured to route traffic to the canary based on HTTP match conditions.
 In an A/B testing scenario, you'll be using HTTP headers or cookies to target a certain segment of your users.